Malta Past and Present

 However modern day M’dina belongs to the tourism board – or at least that’s what it feels like!
 The medieval town has been restored impeccably and only 300 people live in it today.
 However right outside the gate lies the functioning town of Rabat (meaning suburb in Arabic) where about 11,000 people live.
 This is an interesting mix of past and present life in Malta in such close proximity.

-M’dina and Rabat are very easy to reach by bus and once there you can walk right into M’dina with no entrance fee which I was slightly surprised by.
+M’dina and Rabat are very easy to reach by bus, and once there, you can walk right into M’dina with no entrance fee, which I was slightly surprised by.
 However, there are plenty of other opportunities to spend your money in M’dina.
-Around every corner, twist, and turn there is a gift shop, bakery, wine bar, horse & buggy, or church that is more than willing to take your money!
-However, don’t expect to see any locals here, this is strictly a tourist site.
+Around every corner, twist, and turn, there is a gift shop, bakery, wine bar, horse & buggy, or church that is more than willing to take your money!
+However, don’t expect to see any locals here; this is a strictly tourist site.

 When I went in the cathedral, it unfortunately was under construction inside, so the areas to view were limited, but still worth a look.
 The domes danced in light providing beautiful natural spotlights on the spiritual works of art.
 The marble inlaid tombstones were of great interest capturing me with their fascinating designs, like a complex chess board.